Boltz-2

 --use_potentials

-All CLI options
+Additional CLI options

-Show all boltz predict options
+Show common boltz predict options

 --out_dir PATH